jsonwebtoken/jsonwebtoken.github.io/README.md

 ### How to run project locally

-- Make sure you have Node version <= 16 installed.
+- Make sure that you run these commands using Node `v16.x.x`.

 - Clone the project: